metagon/ithildin/README.md

 ### Installing Mythril Globally

 Install the latest version using the following command.
-Note that SC3A might not work in case breaking changes have been introduced to the library.
+Note that ithildin might not work in case breaking changes have been introduced to the library.

 ```bash
 $ pip3 install mythril